 Dereham station has step-free access, with a wheelchair-friendly toilet.
 Our station buffet, shop and museum are all accessible in a wheelchair.
 Designated disabled parking is available at the front of the station, please note that at special events this may be limited.
 Station staff are available to assist if required.

-Wymondham Abbey station has step-free access, however there is a steep ramp onto the platform and would need another person's assistance when using a wheelchair.
+Wymondham Abbey station (currently closed for essential maintenance works) has step-free access, however there is a steep ramp onto the platform and would need another person's assistance when using a wheelchair.
 There are no disabled toilet or parking facilities here.
 Station staff are available part-time to assist if required, please contact us to arrange assistance.

-Our smaller stations, Kimberley Park, Thuxton and Yaxham have narrow platforms and small gated entrances.
+Our smaller stations, Kimberley Park (currently closed for essential maintenance works), Thuxton and Yaxham have narrow platforms and small gated entrances.
 Smaller Wheelchairs should be able to access the platforms ok, but larger wheelchairs and/or mobility scooters would struggle.
 No parking or toilet facilities are available at these stations.
 Our train guards are happy to assist where possible, there are no station staff at these stations.